Nikhild1093/Nikhild1093/README.md

-- 👋 Hi, I’m @Nikhild1093
+- 👋 Hi, I’m Nikhil
 - 👀 I’m interested in Learning
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning AI/ML/DL/Gen AI in Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- 🏢 I'm looking for job opportunities in AI domain

 <!---
 Nikhild1093/Nikhild1093 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.